top of page

 Authority

-Whanaungatanga embraces whakapapa, kinship and relationships.
+Whanaungatanga embraces whakapapa (ancestral connections), kinship and relationships.

-Kaitiakitanga is the exercise of environmental guardianship.
-In te ao Māori, all living things are inter-connected and it is the role of kaitiaki to protect and preserve our environment.
+In te ao Māori, all living things are interconnected and it is the role of kaitiaki to protect and preserve.

 Mana has to do with the place and leadership status of the individual in the group.